NorDataNet/dataset_validation/README.md

 # dataset_validation

 ## dataset validation form
-Provides a form for uploading single netCDF file or archive ofNetCDF files.
+Provides a form for uploading single netCDF file, or an archive of NetCDF file(s).
 Perform the IOOS Compliance checker on the netCDF files using the dataset_validation.compliance_checker service

 ## dataset_validation.compliance_checker service
 Provides a contianer service for checking compliance of netCDF files using IOOS Compliance checker, given filename, and test(s).
+Defined by the CompianceChekcerInterface.

 ## Known problems: